 The bile acid resins tend to be used less commonly than other classes of lipid lowering agents overall, and their use in CKD is limited by a lack of data.
-Bile acid resins as a class can lower LDL-cholesterol by 10-20% so they are less effective than statins; furthermore, they can raise triglyceride levels and their use is contra-indicated with elevated triglyceride levels, for example > 400-500 mg/dl (>4.5 - 5.6mmol/L).
+Bile acid resins as a class can lower LDL-C by 10-20% so they are less effective than statins; furthermore, they can raise TG levels and their use is contraindicated with elevated TG levels, for example > 400-500 mg/dl (>4.5 - 5.6 mmol/L).
 Thus, overall bile acid resins are rarely used in CKD patients.
-However, their metabolism is thus intestinal and there are no required modifications for their use in mild-moderate CKD.
+However, their metabolism is intestinal and thus there are no required modifications for their use in mild-moderate CKD.
 Although there are no theoretical concerns regarding their use in ESRD there is no data to address safety or efficacy.